joolstorrentecalo/gitlab-foss/doc/development/emails.md

 ## Email namespace

-GitLab supports the new format for email handler addresses.
+As of GitLab 11.7, we support a new format for email handler addresses.
 This was done to support catch-all mailboxes.

 If you need to implement a feature which requires a new email handler, follow these rules